haoming-chen2006/LLM4Tracking/README.md

 The long--term goal is to create a unified foundation model that can understand and generate collider events.
 A first step toward this goal is learning a **tokenizer** for jet constituents.
 The repository contains utilities to read the JetClass dataset, several prototype models, and plotting utilities to visualize results.
 Typical use cases include:

 - Training a baseline vector-quantised autoencoder (VQ-VAE).
-- Experimenting with more expressive architectures such as the NormFormer based "OmniJet" approach.
+- Experimenting with more expressive architectures such as mixture of experts
-- Fast prototyping with FlashAttention to scale up depth and codebook size.

-The code is under active development and many components are still exploratory.

 ---